In this post you'll learn 17 different ways for how to end a presentation that you can test out.

 Entrepreneur and CEO Ric Elias gives a great example by ending his talk about his near-death experience with four very powerful and poignant rhetorical questions:

 4. Conclude your speech with a story

 Storytelling is a powerful presentation tool and is a great way to neatly bookend your presentation (see our storytelling post here).

-As you learned in our post for how to start a presentation (details here), emotional listeners retain more information.
+As you can learn in our post on the best ways to start a presentation (details here), emotional listeners retain more information.
 An emotional story, whether it’s funny, sad, or thought-provoking, is a sure fire way to engage your audience.